bballer320xu/Moneota/README.markdown

 # Beansprout #

+## Introduction ##
 Beansprout is a baseline Web Application template designed for Ruby on Rails 3.1.
 The idea behind this project was to eliminate boilerplate work that goes into common web application designs.

-If your application requires user authentication, a simple grid layout, email subscription delivery and a wireframe CSS layout that can be extended.
+The monochrome palette allows one to easily interject their color scheme.

 ## Features ##